 The Circle Play & Learn Academy uses the Waldorf education pedagogy developed by Rudolf Steiner.
 This educational method is saturated in beauty and kindness, honoring each individual's spirit.
-In this way, it is a perfect fit for the loving, beautiful, and wholesome culture that nourishes the children, enabling them to excel in their education, social, and spiritual lives.
+It generates a loving, beautiful, and wholesome culture that nourishes the children, enabling them to excel in their education, social, and spiritual lives.

 Our caring teachers gather the children into a class circle and lead them in unveiling their individual personalities and educational interests through a variety of: